PhilMurzynowski/compiler-npr-6035/doc/4-dataflow.md

 - Loop vectorization

 Right now, [CSE][CSE] and [CP][CP] are pretty conservative with globals.
 While we are not simply ignoring globals, instead resetting state upon internal function calls, this is still conservative as it assumes all globals are affected by every function call, which is unreasonable.
 When we do more analysis to remove uncalled methods, we plan to use this information to see which globals could be affected by a function call.

+Currently, we only repeat our optimization passes once.
+However, we plan to update the optimizer to also be fixed point (i.e. run the sequence of optimizations until convergence).

+[FI][FI] does not allow inlining of any function with a nested internal function call.
+This is a very conservative way to avoid inlining a recursive function.
+This could be converted to a fixed-point algorithm instead.

+[DCE][DCE] and [UCE][UCE] do not remove entire loops even if they do not yield any productive work.
+Once we implement some loop data flow optimizations, this will likely become more obvious.

 ## Contributions